-Difference between waveguide isolator vs microstrip isolator
+Difference between waveguide isolator and microstrip isolator

 An Isolator is basically a two port and non-reciprocal device which produces a minimum attenuation to E-M waves in one direction and maximum attenuation to the waves in the other direction.
 Hence it is placed between source and the load so that all the power is transmitted from source to the load and no reflection is fed back to the other direction (i.e. from load to the source).
 We will see difference between waveguide isolator and microstrip isolator below.